cta-observatory/magic-cta-pipe/magicctapipe/scripts/lst1_magic/README.md

 To create and update the MAGIC and LST databases (from the one produced by AB and FDP) you should use the scripts in `database_production`

-- `create_lst_table`: creates the LST database (1 row per LST run) by dropping some columns from the parent one (AB, FDP) and adding columns for NSB value (-1 by default), lstchain available versions, most recent lstchain version, processed file and error codes (-1 by default).
-Launched as `python create_lst_table.py`
+- `create_lst_table`: creates the LST database (1 row per LST run) by dropping some columns from the parent one (AB, FDP) and adding columns for NSB value (-1 by default), lstchain available versions, most recent lstchain version, processed file and NSB error codes (-1 by default).
+It could also be used to update the given database, possibly selecting a given time range from the parent databases (by the -b and -e parameters, which stand for begin and end date of the range).
+Launched as `python create_lst_table.py (-b YYYYMMDD -e YYYYMMDD)`

 - `lstchain_version`: this scripts loop over all the rows of the database, estract date and run number from the table and look for the data saved in the IT (i.e., which version of lstchain has been used to process a run).
 It evaluates all the versions used to process a run and the most recent MCP-compatible one according to a hard-coded, ordered list.
 Launched as `python lstchain_version.py`